thepeacockproject/Peacock/readme.md

       - /opt/peacock-data/plugins:/app/plugins
       - /opt/peacock-data/options.ini:/app/options.ini
     networks:
-      - Internal_Shared_Network # Please note rename this network to what evernetwork NPM or cloudflare or your chosesen proxy manger uses. or remove it if you dont use one.
+      - Internal_Shared_Network # Please note rename this network to what ever network NPM or cloudflare or your chosen proxy manger uses. or remove it if you dont use one.
       - peacock_network

 networks:
-  Internal_Shared_Network: # Please note rename this network to what evernetwork NPM or cloudflare or your chosesen proxy manger uses. or remove it if you dont use one.
+  Internal_Shared_Network: # Please note rename this network to what ever network NPM or cloudflare or your chosen proxy manger uses. or remove it if you dont use one.
     external: true
   peacock_network:
     driver: bridge